invertase/react-native-firebase/docs/messaging/usage/index.md

 On Android, the `isHeadless` prop will not exist.

+#### iOS Background Limitation

+On iOS devices, the user is able to toggle Background App Refresh in device's Settings.
+Furthermore, the Background App Refresh setting will automatically be off if the device is in low power mode.

+If the iOS Background App Refresh mode is off, your handler configured in `setBackgroundMessageHandler` will not be triggered.

 ### Topics

 Topics are a mechanism which allow a device to subscribe and unsubscribe from named PubSub channels, all managed via FCM.